carevicm/arbutuscollege-web_react/TypeScript/README.md

 Directory: TypeScript
 File: task_0/js/main.ts, task_0/package.json, task_0/.eslintrc.js, task_0/tsconfig.json, task_0/webpack.config.js
-Please review your task manually with the following checklist README.md is present
+Please review your task manually with the following checklist npm run start-dev run the server and when open in the browser, a table with 2 lines and all students information is present

-0/5 pts
+5/5 pts
 1. Let's build a Teacher interface mandatory
 Create a directory task_1 and copy these configuration files into this folder: package.json, tsconfig.json, webpack.config.js